ChetanVK10/Data-Analyst-Agent/README.md

 </p>
 ---

-## 🔄 Agent Workflow

-Each request follows a structured execution pipeline:

-1. User uploads a dataset and asks a question.
-2. The Supervisor selects the required capability.
-3. SQL/Python is generated and validated.
-4. DuckDB executes the analysis.
-5. Results are verified.
-6. Charts and reports are generated.
-7. Session state is saved for future conversations.

----

 ## 🔁 Validation, Reflection & Retry Loop

-Before returning a response, generated SQL and Python code are automatically validated.
-If validation fails or the results are unreliable, the agent reflects on the failure, regenerates the query using validator feedback, and retries execution.
-After the maximum retry limit is reached, the system returns a structured failure report instead of an incorrect response.
+Every generated SQL or Python script is validated before execution.
+If validation fails or the results are unreliable, the system automatically reflects on the failure, regenerates the query, and retries execution.
+After the retry limit is reached, it returns a structured failure report instead of an incorrect response.

 <p align="center">
   <img src="./screenshots/Validation.png" alt="Validation Reflection Retry Loop" width="100%">